steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 this section, the more reliable our going-around got, so in the end we ended up with a complete hard-code that performed consistently.

+## Stage 2.5: Handoff

+Since our group was crushed for time, we did our parts largely separately.
+So separately in fact, we were working on different workspaces.
+Since our code worked in our own workspace, we though up a pretty simple solution to merge the
+two: a service.

+Both the parking node and stage 1-2 node start up immediately, though the parking node doesn't do anything, simply checking once a second if its ready to start.
+When the stage 1-2 node reaches the end of stage 2, it makes a service call over to the parking node, initiating the takeover.
+The stage 1-2 node also unsubscribes from all topics to reduce any unnecessary load on the duckiebot.
+The shutdown for both is later signaled by the parking node, once it finishes parking.

+We initially thought we'd be able to simply shut down the stage 1-2 node at this point, though something about duckietown made that really not work.
+In fact it resulted in `csc22902` not being able to boot, from which it never recovered, so we steered really clear of that afterwards...

 ## Stage 3: The Parking Lot

 ### Implementation